TEXT-S&P summary: Thai Beverage Public Co. Ltd.

 Thai Bev has “adequate” liquidity, as defined by our criteria.
 We expect the company’s liquidity sources to cover its liquidity needs by about 1.2x over the next 12 months.
 Our liquidity assessment incorporates the following factors and assumptions:

--- Liquidity sources include our expectation of funds from operations of THB15 billion-THB18 billion in 2013 and a cash balance of about THB3.7 billion as of Sept.
-30, 2012.
+-- Liquidity sources include our expectation of funds from operations of THB18 billion-THB20 billion and a cash balance of about THB3.9 billion as of June 30, 2012.

--- Liquidity sources also include about THB4 billion in committed credit lines from domestic financial institutions.
-Thai Bev also has access to more than THB35 billion in uncommitted credit lines, but we do not capture these in our liquidity calculation given their uncommitted nature.
+-- Liquidity sources also include about THB4.5 billion in committed credit lines from domestic financial institutions.
+Thai Bev also has access to more than THB35 billion in uncommitted credit lines, but we do not capture those in our liquidity calculation given their uncommitted nature.

--- We do not include potential dividends from Thai Bev’s stake in F&N in our liquidity assessment.

--- Over the next 12 months, liquidity needs include THB7.5 billion of debt due and our estimate of working capital requirements of THB2 billion-THB3 billion.
+-- Over the next 12 months, liquidity needs include THB6.5 billion of debt due and our estimate of working capital requirements of THB2 billion-THB3 billion.

--- Liquidity needs also include maintenance capital expenditure of THB4 billion and our expectations of dividend payments of about THB10 billion in 2013.
+-- Liquidity needs also include maintenance capital expenditure of THB4 billion and our expectations of dividend payments of about THB10 billion.

 -- We expect liquidity sources to remain positive even if EBITDA declines by 15%.